Alg1mantas/HttpServer/README.md

 # Simple C HTTP Server

-This is a simple HTTP server implemented in C. The purpose of this project is to learn the fundamentals of how network programming works using sockets in C.
+This is a simple HTTP server implemented in C. The purpose of this project is to learn the fundamentals of how network programming works using sockets in C.Note: it only works on Linux!

 ![HttpServer](server.jpg)